-LEGL 226: Mock Trial Practicum
+LGL\ 226: Mock Trial Practicum

 Provides in-depth involvement in various aspects of the courtroom experience.
 Selected students become role players in a national competition involving a mock scenario.
 Students are supplied a complex legal problem.
 Fact analysis and development of logical legal arguments are undertaken, and students prepare and present both sides of a case, competing against other colleges in the American Mock Trial Association Tournament.
+Students prepare demonstrative and illustrative evidence for the trial.
 Students develop legal analytical and communication skills in the academic as well as practical aspects of courtroom procedure which will help them assist an attorney before and during trial.
 Prerequisite: Students must try out during the previous semester and be selected for the American Mock Trial Association team.
 This course requires weekend availability of team members.
 Not available to students with a baccalaureate degree who are seeking or have earned a professional or graduate degree.
-[B] (Sp) 3 credits.
+(Sp) 3 credits.